bmscoordinators/FFXI-Server/README.md

 When you want to bring the changes to the main repository, create pull request following this guideline: https://help.github.com/articles/creating-a-pull-request-from-a-fork/

 Commits should contain a descriptive name for what you are modifying

-Remember to check back for any feedback, and drop a comment once requested changes have been made (if there are any).

-Use 4 spaces per tab - this will be enforced in pull requests.

 Please *test your code* before committing changes/submitting a pull request.